ProThoughts/roine-q2a-obvious-favorite/README.md

-Obvious Favorite Tags
+Obvious Favorite
 ---------------------
-Obvious Favorite Tags is a [q2a](http://www.question2answer.org) plugin to change the background depending on the favorite tags of current user.
+Obvious Favorite is a [q2a](http://www.question2answer.org) plugin to change the background depending on the favorite tags and/or categories of current user.
 Exemple on [StackOverFlow](http://stackoverflow.com)

 - Allow the admin to choose a custom background color